fudan-zvg/GSS/README.md

 ## TODO List

 - [ ] Upload model weights and DALL-E VQVAE weight
+- [ ] Provide stage-1 training code and Maskige reconstruction code
+- [ ] Provide the illustration of the GSS-FF and GSS-FT-W (and more training details)
 - [ ] Complete install.md
 - [ ] Add dataset link